fightinjoe/racing/docs/spec.v1.md

   Present the score in an easy to digest fashion

 ## Data and state
 The app needs to work offline.
 The expectation should be that the app only exchanges data with the server at the beginning and end of a race day.
+All other data lives in memory and is cached whenever the state changes.

-**Zustand** will be used for state management as well as caching in `localStorage` of the data.
+**Zustand** will be used for state management and caching in `localStorage` of the data.
 Because (1) changes to the data  need to be cached, and (2) the caching methods are exposed via a hook that must be called in a functional component, we *should not create custom classes for our domain objects.* Instead, methods that update cached data should be methods within the Zustand store.

-Much of the data model is relational, and we capture this in a normalized structure where different stores reference one anothers objects.
-Doing so adds in the possiblity of inefficiencies due to re-renders, but as most of the data is created serially (e.g. all sailors are created first, then a single race is created, and then a list of finishers is created) and most views are only showing a slice of the data, many of the inefficiencies should be avoided.
+Much of the data model is **relational**.
+At the point of usage, the data needs to be denormalized (i.e. in the state store), but for storage it should be normalized.
+To help manage this, there are several paradigms that we'll use:
+1. **Types**
+   Different types are necessary for normalized and denormalized objects.
+Since normalized objects most closely map to database tables, they will be suffixed with `*Row`, like `SailorRow`.
+Denormalized objects will be suffixed with `*Schema`.
+Types are defined and validated with `Zug`.
+2. **Helper methods**
+   To ease normalizing / denormalizing the data, there are a few helper functions
+   * ```
+     participantsFromRows(
+       sailorRows: SailorRow[], participantRows: ParticipantRow[]
+     ): ParticipantSchema[]
+   * ```
+     participantsToRows(
+      participants: ParticipantSchema[]
+     ): { sailors: SailorRow[], participants: ParticipantRow[] }
+   * ```
+     racesFromRows(
+      raceRows: RaceRow[],
+      finisherRows: FinisherRow[],
+      participantRows: ParticipantRow[],
+      sailorRows: SailorRow[]
+     ): Map<RaceSchema>
+   * ```
+     // Assumes that there aren't any changes to participants
+     // or sailors.
+     racesToRows(races: Map<RaceSchema>):
+       { races: RaceRow[], finishers: FinisherRow[] }
+3. **Re-rendering**

+ To help with this, the following methods will be provided:
+* `makeRacers: (SailorSchema[], participants) => Racer[]`

 ### State and structure
 Zustand recommends breaking apart stores for different sets of data to minimize re-renders and complexity.